tuxudo/teamviewer/README.md

 TeamViewer Module
 ==============

-Collects data about the TeamView instance on the client and provides a link to connect to it in the client tab.
+Collects data about the TeamView instance on the client and provides a link to connect to it in the client tab and listing.
 Requires TeamViewer 10 or higher to be installed and configured on the client.

 Table Schema
 ----